Embanking of the tidal Thames: Early speculations

 The Thames walls puzzled historians for centuries.
 Early modern thinkers knew the Thames walls must be old, but could not account for their origins.

 The antiquarian Sir William Dugdale amassed a collection of legal records (1662) from which it was evident there were embankments along the Thames from the Middle Ages at least:

 To attribute it unto the Britans (the primary Inhabitants of this Nation) or to the Saxons, who succeeded them, I dare not adventure; the first of these, being a people so rude and barbarous, as they were not verst in any Arts; and the latter so illiterate, for the most part, as that little of invention can justly be ascribed to them.
 That it was therefore a work of the Romans, whilst they were Masters here, as it is the opinion of some learned men, so do I make thereof no doubt.

+Early modern thinkers, like William Dugdale (left) and Christopher Wren, were convinced the Thames embankments were Roman.